For students attending the course Public Health Response in Disasters (20 hp) 2QA236 course code 2QA236

 Registration to keep your place and attend the course is compulsory.
 You register yourself in Ladok https://www.student.ladok.se/student/loggain

 - The registration period is two weeks before the course starts and two days into the course.

 - More information about web registration: https://education.ki.se/web-registration

-The schedule for the next semester (fall 2021) will be published 2 weeks before the start of the course.
+Will be published two weeks before the start of the course